michaelnisi/troubled/data/posts/2011/homebrew.md

     % erl

 By now I consider Homebrew part of OS X and rely on it, in fact, I tend to abandon software installation entirely, when prompted for sudo.
-Homebrew isn't the missing packet manager, it's *the* packet manager for OS X. And yes; it runs this cute beer name theme with cellar, kegs and formula—Cheers!
+Homebrew isn't the missing packet manager, it's *the* packet manager for OS X. And yes; it runs this cute beer name theme with cellar, kegs and formulas—Cheers!